5. Charm architecture¶

 web-app-0 2/2 Running 0 6h4m

-This shows there are 2 containers - the named above, as well as a container for the charm code itself.
+This shows there are two containers - the named above, as well as a container for the charm code itself.

 And if you run kubectl describe pod web-app-0